k8redfern/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

 * PLAs are effectively decoders where the single decoded output signal may activate multiple final outputs
 * They consist of two main parts

-    * A collection of and gates, called an and array, which acts as a decoder
+    * A collection of AND gates, called an AND array, which acts as a decoder
-    * A collection of or gates, called an or array, which activates an output when specific decoded signals are high
+    * A collection of OR gates, called an OR array, which activates an output when specific decoded signals are high

-* The number of and gates depends on the number of inputs
+* The number of AND gates depends on the number of inputs

-    * Given :math:`n` inputs, there will be a total of :math:`2^{n}` and gates
+    * Given :math:`n` inputs, there will be a total of :math:`2^{n}` AND gates
     * Like decoders

-* The number of or gates depends on the number of desired output signals
+* The number of OR gates depends on the number of desired output signals

-    * One or gate for each output
+    * One OR for each output

-* The number of inputs to each or gate depends on the number of decoded signals that could activate the or gate's output
+* The number of inputs to each OR depends on the number of decoded signals that could activate the OR's output

-    * The or gates serve as a way to connect multiple gate outputs to a single output
+    * The OR gates serve as a way to connect multiple gate outputs to a single output

 * The idea of a PLA is best described with an example